matthias-reis/carda-gatsby/content/wordpress/articles/2016-01---steven-wilson-live-cch-congress-center-hamburg.md

 keiner hatte mehr andere Dinge im Kopf als die traurige Geschichte der Frau, von der das Album handelt.

-<blockquote>"The basic story, or concept of the record – it's about a woman growing up, who goes to live in the city, very isolated, and she disappears one day and no one notices.
+> "The basic story, or concept of the record – it's about a woman growing up,
+> who goes to live in the city, very isolated, and she disappears one day and no
+> one notices.
 There's more to it than that.
-Now, what's really interesting about this story is that your initial reaction when you hear a story like that is, 'Ah, little old bag lady that no one notices, no one cares about.'
-[Vincent] wasn't [like that].
-She was young, she was popular, she was attractive, she had many friends, she had family, but for whatever reason, nobody missed her for three years."</blockquote>
+Now, what's really interesting
+> about this story is that your initial reaction when you hear a story like that
+> is, 'Ah, little old bag lady that no one notices, no one cares about.'
+> [Vincent] wasn't [like that].
+She was young, she was popular, she was
+> attractive, she had many friends, she had family, but for whatever reason,
+> nobody missed her for three years."

 Nach der Erfrischungspause startete die Band mit dem Storm Corrosion Song "Drag Ropes", das in "Book Of Regrets" überging.
 Als Steven Wilson vor dem Song